Leaseweb/terraform-provider-leaseweb/ARCHITECTURE.md

 `datasourceModel<MODEL_NAME>`.
 So the instances data model would be named `dataSourceModelinstances`

+#### Datasource adaptation functions

+Adapt functions to convert SDK models to datasource models have the following naming convention: `adaptSdk<SDKMODEL_NAME>ToDatasource<DATASOURCE_MODEL_NAME>`.
+So the function to adapt an SDK Instance to an Instance Datasource would be named `adaptSdkInstanceToDatasourceInstance`.

 ## Resources

 All code pertaining to resources, including models, belongs in the resource